-In this eBook, Mauricio shares his insights acquired over the course of nearly two decades of marketing and consulting experience.
-If you’re a business leader ready to build your first marketing team, then let's tackle the topic by exploring the four questions in this eBook.
+In this eBook, we share insights acquired over the course of nearly two decades of marketing and consulting experience.
+If you’re a business leader ready to build your first marketing team, then let's tackle the topic by exploring the four questions in this eBook

 After slogging through the early startup phase and acquiring the first handful of customers through relationships, sheer selling tenacity and perseverance, many founding CEOs at B2B ventures ask me:

 “To scale my company, I know I need a marketing team.
 But I don’t know where to start and what path to follow.
 Can you help?”

 Since there are several valid approaches to building a marketing team from scratch, I encourage CEOs to thoroughly explore this foundational topic.
 Let me share my insights, acquired over the course of nearly two decades of marketing and consulting experience.
 If you’re a business leader ready to build your first marketing team, I propose that we tackle the topic by exploring four questions: